OpenNMT/OpenNMT/docs/training/retraining.md

 * `start_epoch`
 * `start_iteration`

+!!! note "Note"
-**Note:** the `-end_epoch` value is not automatically set as the user may want to continue its training for more epochs past the end.
+    The `-end_epoch` value is not automatically set as the user may want to continue its training for more epochs past the end.

 ## Training from pre-trained parameters